-a) Usually, you may re-register on a module or qualification following a lapse or cancellation of registration, by following the regulations and procedures in force at the time.
+a) Usually, you may re-register on a module or qualification following a cancellation or withdrawal of registration, by following the regulations and procedures in force at the time of your re-registration.
 We will maintain your record of study and if you are eligible to do so under the regulations and time limits in force at the time, you may be able to count any credit you have been awarded in an earlier period of study to an Open University qualification.